timruffles/js-and-d3-class/README.md

 ## Weclome

-It's a priviledge to welcome you to the Advanced JS Class!
-Today we're going to look at getting the best from the JS of today and the near future: ES6 and beyond.
+Today we're going to look at getting the best from JS & D3.

 The class is exercise driven, so it's worth having a glance over the below to learn how to run the exercises.